Before You Begin

 The <alias> above is the address that is entered during FIM Service setup and used by the clients and the FIM Portal to contact the Web Service.
-This can be a CNAME or host (A) resource record in DNS.
+This can be an alias (CNAME) or host (A) resource record in DNS.
 If you are using Network Load Balancing (NLB), this is the name of the cluster.

 The <serviceaccount> above is the account that is used by the FIM Service.

 If you are using several different names—for instance, fully qualified domain names (FQDNs) and NetBIOS names—to contact the server, repeat the steps for every name.

 If you want cross forest scenarios to work in a separated environment, that is, portal on different machine than FIM service, then you must also set the FQDN.
 To accomplish this, use the following: